hugo-olv/justin-fowler__stickershuttle-tools/README.md

-# Tools for managing shopify products.
+# Tool for managing shopify products.
-A set of node.js tools to manage shopify products that belong to the pricing calculator app.
+A node.js tool to manage shopify products that belong to the pricing calculator app.

-This project includes :
+This project include :
-- A script to generate splitted products in a given size range.
+- A script to generate splitted products between a given size range.
-- A scrapper that generate a list of stickermule.com custom stickers prices.

 ## Introduction
 Shopify have a limit of 100 variants per products.
 The pricing calculator use a workaround to bypass this limitation that consist of splitting the products